matrix-org/gsoc/IDEAS.md

 You can also use matrix to send and receive other types of data - events are passed as JSON objects, so you can use Matrix to collect and broadcast IoT-type data, or program-specific data packets or other objects you need to send back and forth.
 Matrix itself is a spec, and you can write your own server or client by implementing the spec - we also have provided reference implementations of a [python server](https://github.com/matrix-org/synapse) and clients in [AngularJS](https://github.com/matrix-org/matrix-angular-sdk), [Android](https://github.com/matrix-org/matrix-android-sdk) and [iOS](https://github.com/matrix-org/matrix-ios-sdk).

-This means that if I use Matrix as my communication protocol in two separate projects, I automatically gain inter-project communication support between these projects.
+This means that if you use Matrix as your communication protocol in two separate projects, you automatically gain inter-project communication support between these projects.
 In the end, we hope Matrix will crack the problem of a widely successful open federated platform for communication on the internet - you should be able to use your favourite app to communicate via Matrix - and your recipients should be able to reply through the app of their choice!

 APIs and architecture:
 ----------------------